Tong Yabghu: Governance

 Tong Yabghu appointed governors or tuduns to manage the various tribes and people under his overlordship.
 In all likelihood Tong Yabghu's nephew Böri Shad, and son of Zibil/Ziebel was the commander of the Khazars, the westernmost of the tribes owing allegiance to the Western Göktürks; this branch of the family may have provided the khazars with their first qaghans in the mid seventh century.

 Tong Yaghbu also supported the spread of Buddhism within his realm and patronised scholars from the monastery of Nalanda in India including the translator and monk, Prabhakāramitra.

 Death

 In c.
-630 he was murdered by Külüg Sibir, his uncle and a partisan of the Dulu faction.
+628 or 630 he was murdered by Külüg Sibir, his uncle and a partisan of the Dulu faction.
 Following the death of Tong Yabghu, the might of the Western Göktürks largely collapsed.
 Although the khaganate lingered for a few decades before falling to the Chinese Empire, many of the client tribes became independent and a number of successor states, including the Khazar Khaganate and Great Bulgaria, became independent.